Operation Animals: Operation

 On 1 July, the 1st Mountain Division and two Italian regiments enacted an anti–partisan operation in the vicinity of Servia and after their rendezvous, the operation was converted to a punitive expedition.
 The expedition lasted until 5 June and resulted in the burning of 16 villages, the killing of 92 civilians and the looting of large numbers of cattle.
 After the departure of the Mountain Division towards Ioannina, the area was declared a dead zone and placed under the control of collaborationists under the command of Georgios Poulos.
-On 2 July, 50 prisoners of war were killed at Vyrsodepseia in reprisal for Ersfeld's death and later in the day, insurgents skirmished with a German patrol at Platamonas.
-On 3 July, insurgents shot at a German car, wounding a passenger and blew up a railroad tracks outside Litochoro.
+On 2 July, 50 prisoners of war were executed at Vyrsodepseia in reprisal for Ersfeld's death and later in the day, resistance fighters skirmished with a German patrol at Platamonas.
+On 3 July, resistance fighters shot at a German car, wounding a passenger and blew up a railroad tracks outside Litochoro.
 On the night of 4 July, the Leptokarya–Litochoro railroad was sabotaged once more leading to the derailing of an ammunition train and in the ensuing explosion 10 Germans were wounded.
 At the same time a German outpost between Katerini and Pyrgetos was attacked.
 German reprisals led to the killing of 10 prisoners of war in Thessaloniki and the destruction of part of Litochoro.
 On the night of 11 July, a bridge was blown up 25 km north-west of Lamia as a German column passed through and 25 wagons of ammunition were destroyed.
 The following day Germans killed 13 people accused of carrying out the bombing.
 On 11 July, Myers ordered the cessation of the operation as the landings on Sicily had begun.